Fgrtue/Lock-Free-Data-Structures/README.md

 ## How to build

-First, you have to get frameworks for runing tests and benchmarks.
+First, you have to get frameworks for running tests and benchmarks.
 I used `googletest`(https://github.com/google/googletest) and `googlebenchmark` (https://github.com/google/benchmark).
-Add them to the repository that you pulled, build them and don't forget to write correct names in `CMakeLists.txt` in the root of the repository.
+Add them to the repository that you pulled, build them and don't forget to write the correct names in `CMakeLists.txt` in the root of the repository.

 ```
 # 7. Add the google test subdirectory